 - Improved “Activities of Daily Living” such as walking and getting in/out of chairs

 - Standing, and/or using standing workstations

-“I developed balance problems after traumatic brain injuries from a car accident.
-Becca’s Mindful Balance practices have helped me improve my balance to the point that I’ve resumed daily walks and can also use stairs again.
-I have more awareness of my body, and feel I am more in control.”
-Walter C. Chicago
+“I developed balance problems after traumatic brain injuries.
+Rebecca’s Mindful Balance practices helped me improve my balance and mobility to the point that I’ve resumed daily walks and can also use stairs again.
+Getting myself moving and increased awareness